 Quick service is where you will order at a counter and be given your food, then choose your seating area.
 Boardwalk Pizza & Pasta, Cocina Cucamonga Mexican Grill, French Market Restaurant and the Golden Horseshoe are all examples of quick service dining areas.

 Nibble on the go?
 There are plenty of places to grab a snack.
 The Bengal Barbecue, Corn Dog Castle, Cozy Cone Motel and many of the snack carts that serve fresh fruits & cold drinks are examples of quick snack spots.

 Character Dining – You’ll be able to eat while being greeted at your table by your favorite characters!
 We love this because we enjoy a delicious meal and are still able to get autographs & photos with characters as they come to your table.
-You should definitely book ADR for all Character Dining.
+Keep reading about whether you should book ADR for character meals.

 Save Money at DISNEYLAND!

 Purchase discount tickets and vacation packages from my affiliate Get Away Today.
 Use the Promo Code REWRITTEN and receive an extra $10 off any 2-night or longer Southern California package.
 (Hotel and 2 ticket minimum purchase to qualify for the discount).

 Which Restaurants Accept ADR and Which Do Not?

 In a nutshell, you can book ADR for most full service locations and all character dining experiences.